contensis/docs-management-http/model/role.md

         "en-GB": "Movie Editors"
     },
     "description": {
-        "en-GB": "Movie editors can edit movies, but not submit or approve them" },
+        "en-GB": "Movie editors can edit movie entries, but not submit or approve them" },
     "enabled": true,
     "permissions": {